RustEnthusiast/nstd/README.md

 - Private (non-`pub`) structure members must not be directly accessed by the user.

-- Structured enum variants must be checked before they're accessed (eg. `NSTDOptional` or `NSTDResult` types).
+- Tagged enum variants must be checked before they're accessed (eg. `NSTDOptional` or `NSTDResult` types).

 - Data is *moved* when using the value-copy semantic on a type that does not implement `Copy`.